Robert Risson: Melbourne and Metropolitan Tramways Board

 Following Hector Hercules Bell's decision in 1949 to retire as Melbourne and Metropolitan Tramways Board chairman, the State Government of Victoria, in April 1949, empowered a committee to start vetting applications for his replacement.
 Risson was announced as the incoming MMTB chairman in June 1949, assuming the role on 1 October, and becoming the MMTB's third chairman.
 He was initially paid £2,500 per year.

 Risson made operational changes to the MMTB Throughout the 1950s.
 He introduced operating efficiencies, with his military training influencing his managerial style.
 Bell's promised PCC tram began operation in 1950, but remained a one-off, with more W-class trams being built instead, the last entering service in 1956.
-Risson's reopening of Bourke St trams, with the justification of economic advantage, and is lauded as his greatest achievement.
+Risson's reopening of Bourke St trams, with the justification of economic advantage, is lauded as his greatest achievement.
 Risson also made use of migration agreements to bolster low employee numbers, even purchasing dwellings to house new arrivals.

 Risson's era saw ongoing industrial disputes, regarding pay, bus operation (following one protracted industrial dispute, the Arbitration Commission ruled that there be two-person operation of 31+ seat buses), and even the implementation of a summer uniform.
 There were also cuts to all-night and Sunday tram services, and the abandonment of the Point Ormond line, and Footscray system.
 These cuts were part of Risson's economy drive, justified by low patronage and a need to decrease costs.

 Legacy

 Risson was a defender of trams at a time when they were falling out of favour across Australia.
 He is often regarded as a major factor in the retention of Melbourne's tram network, which now has a route length of 250 km, making it the largest tram network in the world.
-Academic Graeme Turnbull argues that "the view has been frequently expressed that the retention of the Melbourne tramway system during this period, is due almost solely to Sir Robert's strong management."
-While academic John Legge wrote in 2006 that "Melbourne's tram network in the years after the war found that Risson still knew how to fight.
+Academic Graeme Turnbull argues that "the retention of the Melbourne tramway system during this period is due almost solely to Sir Robert's strong management", and academic John Legge writes that "Melbourne's tram network in the years after the war found that Risson still knew how to fight.
 Premiers as tough as Henry Bolte backed away from such a contest."
 Further, Victorian Transport Minister Alan Brown called Risson "the man who deserves full credit for saving our city's trams" in 1994, and columnist Bruce Guthrie described Risson as "the man who saved our trams."

 To honour Risson's legacy the tram terminus in Elizabeth Street was named after him by Brown in 1994.
 The first D1-class tram (number 3501), officially launched on 2 August 2002, was fitted with plaques near the front doors stating that it had been "named in honour of Sir Robert J.H.
 Risson...", but they were removed when the tram was re-decorated in PTV livery in June 2014.